Rewriting Stories: Using Creative Writing in Recovery

 Write your life story as a fairy tale character.
 (Little Red Riding Hood, Peter Pan, Cinderella, etc.)

 Make up a character.
 Write five things about their physique, five things about their family, five things about their personality, and five things about their daily routine.
 Next, put this character in a place that you are very familiar with.
 (A park in your neighborhood, your middle school, your living room.)
 What happens?

 Putting words on the page gives a sense of accomplishment and pride.

 Creating art gives a sense of ownership.
 Especially if a piece of writing is published, it can give a person a great sense of satisfaction to see their words in print and to know that someone recognizes their talent.
 Plus, they can show their accomplishment to their loved ones.
-OpenMinds Quarterly publishes stories about mental illness and Facing Addiction publishes stories about addiction.
+OpenMinds Quarterly publishes stories about mental illness.

 As humans, we feel a sense of pride when we successfully complete something challenging.
 Although not all poetry needs to rhyme or follow a format, some people in recovery like having rules in writing because it gives a way to measure if their writing is successful.